 Aric Hassel is the Senior Vice President of Corporate Banking for the Branch Banking & Trust Company.
 Within the community, he serves as President of the Cincinnati Chapter of the Association for Corporate Growth, in addition to volunteering with the Catholic Inner-City Schools Education Fund and St. Vincent DePaul Charitable Pharmacy.
 Aric lives with his wife, Beth, and their three children, Ava, Henry and Louis.

 Cynthia Henderson is Vice President – Institutional Senior Portfolio Manager at Fifth Third Bank.
-She attended Miami University.
+She attended Miami University, was in Leadership Cincinnati Class XXXIII and has done work for the Fund Evaluation Group.
 Cynthia was past Co-Chair of the Hats Off Luncheon in 2014 and 2015.
-She is a passionate philanthropist who has dedicated her time to serving on the boards of the American Red Cross, Miami University Foundation, Cincinnati Ballet, 4C for Children, and the United Way.
-Cynthia’s turtle is on Carol Ann’s Carousel down at Smale Riverfront Park.
+She has dedicated her time to serving on the boards of the American Red Cross, Miami University Foundation, Cincinnati Ballet, 4C for Children, Junior League and the Executive Council of the Women’s Leadership Council of the Tocqueville Society of United Way.
+Cynthia’s tortoise is on Carol Ann’s Carousel down at Smale Riverfront Park.

 Lucy Hodgson owns her own consulting firm.
 She worked formerly as Associate Director of Global P & G Communications- leading the “Thank You, Mom” Campaign for the Olympics in 2012.
 Lucy studied at The University of Oxford.
 She is bilingual in French and Spanish.
 Lucy has volunteered with ArtsWave and is an Assistant Teacher at United Business Institutes.